 Paid media comprises external marketing efforts involving a paid placement; for example, PPC advertising, affiliate marketing, retargeting, branded content, display ads, paid influencers, etc. Utilizing UGC in paid media helps to establish trust and differentiate a brand from competitors.
 Moreover, with the help of paid media, you can reach people who don’t use social media a lot.

-Of course, if you are an owner of a small travel website, it’s usually not worth to follow UGC, but in case you’re building own brand, the UGC can be a reasonable step to improve your business.
-For example, UGC can be great way for the White Label projects or independent flight tickets engines.
+Of course, if you are an owner of a small travel website, it’s usually not worth following UGC, but in case you’re building own brand, the UGC can be a reasonable step to improve your business.
+For example, UGC can be a great way for the White Label projects or independent flight tickets engines.
 If you haven’t read our interview with Maho, the creator of one of the biggest Georgian flight tickets booking website, don’t miss the chance to do it now.

 Creating a user-generated content strategy